decodewidwaiz/To-do-list/README.md

 - Delete tasks.
 - Sort tasks by priority, date, or completion status.
-- Responsive user interface for desktop and mobile. make sure to fork this repo
+- Responsive user interface for desktop and mobile. make sure to fork this repository.